Ratification Cases: Aftermath

-The Ratification Cases removed any legal challenge to the Marcos dictatorship.
-He had dictatorial power as President of the Philippines until he was forced out of power in 1986.
+The Ratification Cases removed any legal challenge to the Marcos presidency.
+He had such power as President of the Philippines until he was forced out of power in the 1986 People Power Revolution.

 Chief Justice Concepcion took a leave 18 days after the decision became public (50 days from his scheduled retirement) supposedly because he was disappointed on the outcome of the decision.
 He would later become a member of the Philippine Constitutional Commission of 1986 that drafted the 1987 Philippine Constitution.
 Drawing from his experiences in the martial law years, he introduced several innovations designed to assure the independence of the Supreme Court, such as the Judicial and Bar Council and the express conferment on the Court the power to review any acts of government.

 In The Conjugal Dictatorship of Ferdinand and Imelda Marcos, it was observed by Primitivo Mijares in the Chapter "Spineless Judiciary: Legitimizing A Pretender" that, while the Ratification Cases was resolved in a matter of months, the other cases involving Marcos’ imprisoned critics were not decided until a year or two later.
-In fact, some of the critics withdraw their petitions, mostly for writ of habeas corpus, due to the lack of confidence that the Supreme Court would grant their relief.
+In fact, some of the critics withdrew their petitions, mostly for writ of habeas corpus, due to the lack of confidence that the Supreme Court would grant their relief.